martinjohndyer/FAIR_Code_design/episodes/Principles.md

 area = rectangle_area(10, 20)
 ```

-In that version, functions are specific and easy to understand and there is no unecessary complexity in shape management.
+In that version, functions are specific and easy to understand and there is no unnecessary complexity in shape management.
 It is easier to maintain and extend.

 #### Exercice